DannyBimma/sunny/README.md

 # sunny

-Terminal simulation of the tech on-board the Thousand Sunny.
+Terminal simulation of the tech on-board the Thousand Sunny pirate ship, from the One Piece manga and anime.